rwjblue/ember-test-friendly-error-handler/README.md

 the app).

-Without something like `ember-test-friendly-error-handler`, applications that implement `Ember.onerror` either have to replicate this addons behavior, or are unable to properly test both the "production" (aka error swallowing) and development/testing (aka re-throw errors to make them possible to track down and fix).
+Without something like `ember-test-friendly-error-handler`, applications that implement `Ember.onerror` either have to replicate this addon's behavior, or are unable to properly test both the "production" mode (eg error swallowing) and development/testing mode (eg re-throw errors to make them possible to track down and fix).

 Here is how an application might set this up: